subquery/subql-dictionary/README.md

 # Adding your own dictionary

-1. You can fork the repository
+1. Fork the repository.
-2. Add your own dictionary project to the root directory
+2. Add your own dictionary project to the root directory.
-3. To publish onto our hosting services, you can use the Github actions
+3. To publish on our Managed Services, you can use the GitHub actions.
-   1. Set a Github environment `DEPLOYMENT`
+   1. Set a GitHub environment to `DEPLOYMENT`.
-   2. Set a Github secret named `SUBQL_ACCES_TOKEN` (Your token generated on https://project.subquery.network/ ) under the previously set environment
+   2. Set a GitHub secret name to `SUBQL_ACCES_TOKEN` (Your token generated on https://project.subquery.network/ ) under the previously set environment.
-   3. Create a project using the UI or the CLI
+   3. Create a project using the UI or the CLI.
-   4. Navigate to Github actions in your forked repository, select the workflow `Deploy to Hosted Service`
+   4. Navigate to GitHub actions in your forked repository and select the workflow `Deploy to Hosted Service`.
-      1. Enter your dictionary directory name in the input field `Dictionary directory name` e.g.`acala`
+      1. Enter your dictionary directory name in the input field `Dictionary directory name` e.g.`acala`.
-      2. For the input field `Project Name` enter the name of the project created earlier (If your project name uses spaces please replace them with `-` e.g. `perfect - dictionary` -> `perfect---dictionary`)
+      2. For the input field `Project Name` enter the name of the project created earlier (If your project name uses spaces please replace them with `-` e.g. `perfect - dictionary` -> `perfect---dictionary`).